Kyle-L/Composer-Intro/README.md

 - [ ] Determining how to handle the API key
 - [ ] How to handle multiple classes in a single package
 - [ ] How to handle error handling

+## The Solution

+While it is recommended to follow the class diagram above and build your own package yourself, there is a provided solution you can look if you finish and want to see another solution or you get stuck.
+To see the solution, select the `solution` branch of the repository.